madusanakcs/madusanakcs/README.md

 ### 🚀 About Me

 🎓 I am Chamod Shyamal Madusan, currently pursuing a B.Sc.(Hons) in Electronic and Telecommunication Engineering at [University of Moratuwa, Sri Lanka](https://uom.lk/).
-I’m a highly motivated, confident, and self-directed final-year undergraduate.
-My interests include Web & App Development, UI/UX Design, Electronics & Telecommunications, Robotics & Automation, Machine Learning & Deep Learning, and Data Science.
-I'm eager to find a job where I can enhance my knowledge and skills while being productive and contributing to the team.
-I'm particularly interested in Full Stack Development, Data Analysis, and Business Analysis.
-I am enthusiastic about learning more in Python, JavaScript, and SQL.
+With high programming skills and strong mathematical thinking, my interests predominantly lie in systems and high-performance computing, Machine Learning, Generative AI, Video Game Development, and Software Engineering.
+I am passionate about leveraging cutting-edge technologies to solve complex problems and create innovative solutions.

 ## 🔗 Explore more about Chamod 🚀